dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 60-daily-home-rsync.sh
 ========================

-This is the big one that backups the /home folders to an external USB disk:
+This is the big one that backs up the ``/home`` folders to an external USB disk:

 .. code-block:: bash